 - Coffee and snack supplies for the office

 Often when preparing a budget, entrepreneurs fill in all the big and major expenses like loan payments and taxes due but forget to include small sums that they spend on a regular basis such as the office coffee and snacks.
 By failing to include these small sums, over the course of time, the money for these items will be taken out of the business and thus not available for the major items that were included in the budget.
 As a result, there will be a cash-flow shortage.
 So, when making your budget, be careful to take into account all your income and expense information.

 If you want to read more about succeeding as an entrepreneur, check out:

 Also, check out our Confidence Tip of the Day YouTube channel for hundreds of videos on creating the confidence you need to succeed.

 When a business is self-sufficient it is able to provide for itself without the entrepreneur having to continuously supply cash to the business.
 A self-sufficient business is a mature business that is able to cover all its expenses including the salary the entrepreneur chooses to draw from the business.
 If you are running a business that is not able to pay its bills without you bringing in money from an outside source, your business is not self-sufficient.
 If you have been running a business for an extended period of time and the income the business provides does not cover the business’ expenses what you have is a hobby, not a business.

-In conclusion, it is wonderful to have work that allows you to be self-sufficient, part of that is making a realistic budget.
-So, the question for you this wonderful day is have you prepared a realistic budget for your business?
+In conclusion, it is wonderful to have work that allows you to be self-sufficient.
+Part of that is making a realistic budget.
+So, the question for you on this wonderful day is have you prepared a realistic budget for your business?